Dead Ringers (film): Development

+Casting

 In his DVD commentary, Irons claims that Robert De Niro declined playing the Mantles due to his unease with the subject matter and portraying gynecologists, while William Hurt decided to reject the parts because "it is hard enough to play one role".
-This movie marked the screen debut of actress Jill Hennessy and her twin sister Jacqueline, who play call girls in one scene of the film.
+The film marked the screen debut of actress Jill Hennessy and her twin sister Jacqueline, who play call girls in a scene.

 Irons was given two different dressing rooms with two sets of costumes for playing his two characters.
 However, given the fact that he said "the whole point of the story is you should sometimes be confused as to which is which", he chose to use only one of the rooms and combine different costume items intended for different characters.
 Irons also developed an "internal way" to portray each character, employing the Alexander technique for "different energy points", giving each character his own appearance.

-A second dream scene was also shot which featured a parasitic twin emerging from Beverly's stomach but this sequence was not used in the final cut.

-Adaptation as television series

-On August 18, 2020, Amazon Prime Video gave a straight-to-series order with Rachel Weisz set to star.
-On July 22, 2021, Michael Chernus joined the starring cast.
-On August 2, 2021, Poppy Liu was cast in a main role.
+Filming

+Mark Irwin was meant to perform the cinematography for the film, but during the production delay he took a job in the United States and was replaced by Peter Suschitzky.
+The film's title was changed from Twins due to a paid request from Ivan Reitman to avoid confusion with his film Twins.

+Director Peter Greenaway claims that Cronenberg queried him about his film A Zed & Two Noughts for two hours before going on to make Dead Ringers eight months later.

+An additional dream sequence in which an aged version of one brother grows out of the abdomen of the other was cut by Cronenberg.
+He showed test audiences versions without the dream sequences, with one sequence, and with both sequences.